 Jodon Bellofatto - Technology Enhanced Spaces Lead Analyst

 A Maryland native (our flag and crabs are the best #dontatme) who moved to California in 2005, Jodon snuck onto campus in March 2006 shortly after it opened.
 He has been servicing and maintaining campus AV technology since then.
-In November 2015, he also assumed the responsibilities of the design and implementation of those technologies.
+In November 2015, he also assumed the responsibilities of designing and implementing those technologies.

 A geek through and through, Jodon likes to be on the bleeding edge playing with new tech whenever possible.
 He is frequently regretful after installing beta software.
 He likes to (try to) decompress by spending time with his family, gaming, camping, and listening to music.